Final report for ENC18-165

 The objectives were met by delivering science-based information about forage utilization and cover crops grazing and soil health through virtual activities: workshops, podcasts, videos, webinars.

-Due to the Covid-19 pandemic no in person activities were allowed, thus all activities planned were delivered virtually and evaluated through surveys.
+Due to the Covid-19 pandemic no in person activities were allowed in 2020, thus all activities planned were delivered virtually and evaluated through surveys.
 Funding that originally was for in-person activities was to pay for high quality webinars and video making.
+In 2021, most information was delivered through webinars , but we managed to get one field day in person in the summer of 2021.

 Education & Outreach Initiatives